Blog

 Going Full Indie: From side project to best job you’ve ever had

-Emmanuel is the founder of Card Pointers and started with sharing some rough, but fun, revenue data from his first years as he struggled to make his side business work as a side project.
+Emmanuel is the founder of Card Pointers and started with sharing revenue data from his first years, as he struggled to make his side business work as a side project.

 Emmanuel’s talk was divided into three acts - build, grow and profit.

 Regarding building, Emmanuel’s advice is to scratch your own itch and find a pain point in your life that you share with others, and fix it.
 Use your own app every single day and it will keep improving.
-Also, find your niche in which you can excel and test and validate your idea in such a community.
+Also, find your niche in which you can excel, test and validate your ideas.
 Also, competition is OK.
-Larger companies are slow to change, which will give you an advantage.
+Larger companies are slow, which gives you an advantage.

 Regarding profit, a lifetime plan should be 3x the annual price, but avoid this model if you have a high per-user costs!
 If it works, you will get a bunch of money upfront to reinvest in your business.
-Make it easy to get pay, show your paywall.
-Pricing is hard, so test and don’t undersell yourself!
+Make it easy to pay.
+Show your paywall.
+Pricing is hard, so test and don’t undersell!
 Regarding when to go all-in, it’s a very personal descition.
 No silver bullets.

 Ariel Michaeli